jodersky/akka-serial/README.md

 Detailed documentation on building flow is available on the website.

 Since flow integrates into the Akka-IO framework, a good resource on its general design is the framework's [documentation](http://doc.akka.io/docs/akka/2.4.1/scala/io.html).

+This project is also an experiment on working with JNI and automating build infrastructure.

 ## Copying
 flow is released under the terms of the 3-clause BSD license.
 See LICENSE for details.